tytydraco/yessleep/out/Camp_Redwood_are_running_out_of_counselors_These_children_ARE_NOT_CHILDREN_Update_our_counsellors_are_not_who_they_say_they_are.md

 “Where is Agent Salta?”
 She cleared her throat.
 “This line is reserved for communication with agents only.”

-“I don’t know who the fuck you’re talking about!" he hissed out.
+“I don’t know who the fuck you’re talking about!"
+I hissed out.
 “My name is Josie, and whatever is happening here, we need help!”

 “Josie.
 Did you awaken the subjects?”